Inside the Christmas Factory will give you a taste for the festive season

 Gregg Wallace goes inside the chocolate factory that produces a well known selection box while Cherry Healey tries her hand at making Christmas tree decorations and gingerbread Santas

-What could be more Christmassy than a jolly fat man in a red hat overseeing a workshop of busy employees churning out Christmas treats?
+What could be more Christmassy than a jolly plump man in a red hat overseeing a workshop of busy employees churning out Christmas treats?

 Enter Gregg Wallace to take us on a tour of the Christmas Factory, which this year is the birth place of the Green Triangle, the Purple One and the Toffee Penny – the Quality Street factory in Halifax.